Felicidades (album): Release and promotion

 To promote the album, the group performed on television programs.
 On 31 December 1979, they performed four songs from the album on the Spanish show 300 millones, broadcast on TVE1 in Spain, and transmitted via satellite to all member stations of the Organización de Televisión Iberoamericana (OTI) in Hispanic America and the United States, which aired it in their countries.

 The album was not released in its entirety in the United States, but in 1983, the record label Profono included six of its ten tracks on a compilation titled Feliz Navidad — Con 14 Éxitos Navideños that also featured the group's second Christmas album, Es Navidad (1980), in full.
 This compilation was commercially successful, appearing on the Latin albums chart in Billboard magazine.
 The remaining four tracks from ¡Felicidades! were not included in any other Menudo releases.

 Reviews and analysis

-In her book Menudo: El Reencuentro con la Verdad, author Damarisse Martínez Ruiz provides a critical analysis of the album ¡Felicidades! and Menudo's other early works.
-She argues that these productions were not distinguished by their musical quality, instead featuring simplistic and underdeveloped content.
-Ruiz reveals that to compensate for the group's vocal limitations, the choruses were often enhanced by professional backup singers and vocal coach Marilyn Pagán—a practice that underscored the prioritization of image over artistic authenticity.
-However, Ruiz acknowledges the strategic role these albums played in Menudo's trajectory.
-Though the songs were considered saccharine and repetitive, they were deliberately crafted with catchy choruses and youthful themes, targeting a teenage audience that had been largely overlooked by the music industry at the time.
+In her book Menudo: El Reencuentro con la Verdad, author Damarisse Martínez Ruiz wrote that ¡Felicidades! and Menudo's other early works were not distinguished by their musical quality, instead featuring simplistic and underdeveloped content.
+Despite that she acknowledges that the songs were deliberately crafted with catchy choruses and youthful themes, targeting a teenage audience that had been largely overlooked by the music industry at the time.